isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.rst

 To obtain access to the ISB-CGC project tables in big query you must link your account to ISB-CGC.

-Upon access Big Query from your Google Cloud Platform Console (see link here), you will be presented with the following page:
+Upon access Big Query from your Google Cloud Platform Console (see link `here <HowToAccessBigQueryFromTheGoogleCloudPlatform.rst>`_ for more information on this), you will be presented with the following page:

 .. image:: BlueArrowDropdown.png
    :scale: 50